jkomoros/card-web/README.md

 ### Limiting access

-The default app settings allow anyone to view published cards on the site.
+The default app settings you copied over from config.SAMPLE.json allow anyone to view published cards on the site.
 But sometimes you don't want that.
 It's possible to configure your config.SECRET.json to prevent access by default.

+Each permission defaults to off (false) until set explicitly to true in the cascade.

-If you want to allow access only for users who explicitly have been granted access, add the following inside of your config.SECRET.json:
+If you want to allow access only for users who explicitly have been granted access, remove the 'viewApp' key from 'all' block:

 ```
   "permissions" : {
-	  "all" : {
+	  "all" : {},
-		  "viewApp": false
+	  //other configs remain the same
   }
-  }
 ```
-Then, for each user you want to give access, manually add a permissions object (like you did to create the first admin account), and add "viewApp": true to them.
+Then, you'll have to give each user view access.
+You can do that by going to YOUR-DOMAIN.com/permissions, where you can add viewApp permissions to other users.

 Of course that's a pain.
 Sometimes you want to give viewApp access to anyone with an email account from your company.
 To do that, add the following to your config: